ude-soco/RIMA/RIMA-Backend/README.md

 5. Download [MSmarco model](https://uni-duisburg-essen.sciebo.de/s/z1k3w8Oxb8RRd4M/download).
 Create a folder named "transformers" in "RIMA-Backend" folder.
 Unzip the downloaded file and save it in `RIMA-Backend/transformers`

-6. Download the [GloVe model](https://uni-duisburg-essen.sciebo.de/s/cKZLWBtulWHoCaT/download) and copy the model inside the `RIMA-Backend`
+6. Download the [GloVe model](https://uni-duisburg-essen.sciebo.de/s/cKZLWBtulWHoCaT/download) and unzip the model inside the `RIMA-Backend` folder

 7. Run the following command in the root directory `RIMA`